statichunt/statichunt/content/themes/silverlux.md

 - Uses gatsby-image with Netlify-CMS preview support
 - Separate components for everything
 - Perfect score on Lighthouse for SEO, Accessibility and Performance
-- Comment and Like functionality
+- Comment and Like functionality via Disqus
-- Cookie Consent
+- Cookie Consent for GDPR